 Fortunately, the puzzles interlock firmly enough that the finished sections were easy to move.
 So we assembled the body on the floor and called everyone to come admire our work.

-Dr. Livingston’s Anatomy Puzzles are available through Timberdoodle as a set or individually:
+Dr. Livingston’s Anatomy Puzzles are available through Timberdoodle individually or as part of various grade-level curriculum kits:

 - Head (also included in Timberdoodle’s 6th grade curriculum kit)